Best Way to Cook Live Lobster and Lobster Tail at Home

 Are Big Lobsters Tough When Cooked?

 Let’s dispel the longstanding belief that bigger lobsters, over 2 lbs., are tough when cooked.
 This simply is not true.
-We’ve cooked plenty of 5-6 pound lobsters and they can be every bit as tender and sweet as the small size lobsters.
+We’ve cooked plenty of 5-6 pound lobsters, and they can be every bit as tender and sweet as the small-size lobsters.
 That’s if the lobster is not overcooked.

 If you’re anything like us, it’s easy to cook more lobster than you can eat in one sitting — who can blame you when it looks and smells so good?
-Thankfully, it is possible to reheat cooked lobster without it losing its rich flavor and tender texture as long as you’ve used the live lobster storage best practices.
+Thankfully, it is possible to reheat cooked lobster without losing its rich flavor and tender texture as long as you’ve used the live lobster storage best practices.

 Please keep these three food safety concerns in mind:

-• Fully-cooked, in-shell lobster only keeps for 24 hours.
+• Fully cooked, in-shell lobster only keeps for 24 hours.

 • Par-boiled (semi-cooked) lobster can be kept for 2-3 days.